 Grinchmas at Universal Studios—We find the City Walk NYE celebration a bit of a crush with kids, but you can head over during the day to play with Sally and the Grinch and kiss Grinchmas, er, Christmas farewell for another year.
 Take part in a Whoville sing-a-long, photo ops with Grinch and his dog Max, story time with Cindy Lou-Who, cookie decorating and more that will let you soak up every last drop of holiday spirit and then collapse in bed, exhausted and ready for a New Year.
 Universal Studios, Universal City.
 Event details.

-These bonus 5 are worth the drive and give us a grand total of 21 ways for under 21s to greet a New Year.
+These five ideas are worth the drive, rounding out our favorite 18 ways for under 21s to greet the New Year.

 LEGOLAND’s Brick Drop—Midnight comes early in the LEGO world…Kids’ New Year’s Eve gives Times Square a run for its money with the early bird ball, er, LEGO drop!
-Live band performances start at 11:30 a.m. and kiddie-rock star and Grammy nominee artists lead the countdown to the 6 p.m.
+The countdown to the 6 p.m.
 Brick Drop: a humongous Lego block plunges 22 feet, culminating in a crowd-pleasing pyrotechnics display that the whole family can watch wearing party hats and special fireworks watching glasses.
 LEGOLAND, 1 Legoland Dr., Carlsbad.
 Event details.

 New Year’s Eve at Disneyland—Mickey and his pals are celebrating New Year’s Eve, with “Ring in the New Year” fireworks spectacular at 8:45 p.m., and the “Fantasmic!” spectacle at 9 p.m. and 10:15 p.m.
 All the ‘usual suspects’ will be on hand, including the newest members of the Disney Family (think Jedi and Sith), so don’t forget your camera.
 Disneyland, 1313 South Disneyland Drive, Anaheim.
 Event details.

-Knott’s Berry Farm NYE—Knott’s Berry Farm has something for the entire family this New Year’s Eve with Snoopy, a variety of dance music, a family friendly comedian magician, and more.
-All this plus a day spent riding Knott’s rides, enjoying all the attractions and a Midnight Fireworks Show makes it a great way to spend the last day of 2015.
+Knott’s Berry Farm NYE—Knott’s Berry Farm has something for the entire family this New Year’s Eve with Snoopy, a variety of dance music, a family-friendly comedian magician, and more.
+All this plus a day spent riding Knott’s rides, enjoying all the attractions and a Midnight Fireworks Show makes it a great way to spend the last day of 2017.
 Knotts Berry Farm, 8039 Beach Boulevard, Buena Park.
 Event details.